FreedomRoverUnits/FRU-bot/ROBOT_INSTALLATION.md

-## Manual installation of FRU-bot package on robot computer
+## Manual installation of FRU-bot package.

 ### 1. Install micro-ROS and its dependencies if not using a docker file to run micro-ROS agent.